jorgeassis/coastalNet/vignettes/Example4.md

 ### Connectivity Analysis

 Loads the database of connectivity events (downloads also if not already present).
-Establish the study's spatial extent based on the range of Macrocystis pyrifera.
-It then identifies hexagon IDs representing both present-day locations and projected future sites, setting the stage for detailed connectivity analysis.
-Calculates oceanographic connectivity events within the defined study region, considering both present and future distributions.
-It assesses how well-connected present-day locations are with future potential habitats, using a 30-day period for event calculation.
+It then identifies hexagon IDs representing both regions.
+Establish the study's spatial extent based on the two regions, with a user-defined 0.5-degree buffer.
+This buffer allows for the inclusion of connectivity events that extend beyond the defined areas, which is particularly useful for identifying stepping-stone connectivity.
+Calculates oceanographic connectivity events, as forward probabilities, within the defined study region, considering a 180-day period for event calculation.

 ```r
 # Load database